thecloudgarage/Boomi-based-simulator/README.md

 ### Step-2 input-output-profile for the map function

 Within the map, we will place a function to iterate seed data.
-The function will be supported via input and output profile that will be passed via the function.
+The function will be supported via input and output profile that will be passed via the function.Create a csv file on your laptop with the following contents.

 <br />

-Create a csv file on your laptop with the following contents.
 ```
 newLatitude,newLongitude,newTemperature,newDateTime
-100.0000,90.0000,30.0000,20210530 090053.989
+100.0000,90.0000,30.00,20210530 090053.989
 ```
 <br />